— a calm, independent game studio —

 The Assembly Line.

-A weekly bulletin on factory and idle games — design notes, patch readings, and the occasional dispatch from the studio.
+A bulletin on factory and idle games — design notes, patch readings, and the occasional dispatch from the studio.
 Written by a working developer.

 — Tuesday —